TDLR Logo America's 250th celebration logo for state agencies comprising of a star to the left and the words Texas America 250 stacked to the right.

 Will recent graduates need to do this?

-We anticipate not.
-Podiatrists will be added to the list of Group 2 school list in the DEA bulletin.
+No. Podiatrists will be added to the Group 2 school list in the updated DEA bulletin.
 This will affirm that Podiatrists graduating within 5 years of June 27, 2023 will not need to take any extra CME to comply.

 Approved courses may be found via the following links: